chrjoh/shell_code/README.md

 program that call out to a service that is listening to port 4444, the ip is set to any for simplicity.

-It is written for mac osx
+It is written for mac osx 64 bit

 Usage:
   Start a listening server with the command: nc -l 4444 in another folder for example your home directory